 Reading books that share stories about people with anxiety is a great ice breaker.
 It shows them how anxiety can manifest in different ways and how to cope with it.
-It can also kick start some conversations about how they are feeling.
+These practices can also kickstart some conversations about how they are feeling.

 Talk about the pandemic.